jacobitosuperstar/pps/README.md

 ## RUNNING THE TESTS

-To run the tests, you have to enter to the bash environment in the `web` service, and now in that bash environment, check that you are in the correct folder, and run `python manage.py test` to execute all the tests, or if you want to run the tests of a single module you can run
+To run the tests, you have to enter to the bash environment in the `backend` service, and now in that bash environment, check that you are in the correct folder, and run `python manage.py test` to execute all the tests, or if you want to run the tests of a single module you can run